01 of 12

 How to Smooth Frosting

-You can smooth the frosting adequately using just your palette knife.
-But for a really sharp finish, a cake smoother (sometimes called a cake scraper or decorating comb) will come in handy.
+A palette knife does an adequate job of smoothing the frosting, but for a really sharp finish, an icing smoother (sometimes called a cake scraper or decorating comb) comes in handy.

-It's basically a piece of metal with a flat edge and a ribbed edge.
-While rotating the cake on your turntable, you run the edge of the smoother along the sides in the opposite direction of the cake's rotation.
+It's basically a piece of metal with a flat edge and sometimes another, serrated edge.
+While rotating the cake on your turntable, run the edge of the smoother along the sides in the opposite direction of the cake's rotation.

 For a rustic finish, hold the tip of your palette knife against the sides of the cake while rotating it to produce a swirl effect.
 For a so-called "naked" cake, apply the crumb coat, and instead of chilling, apply the outer coat immediately, then use the scraper to scrape most of the frosting off.Continue to 10 of 12 below.